adeebsiddiqui/spring-boot-kafka-producer/README.md

 # spring-boot-kafka-producer

-## Setup Apache Kafka in Windows 10
+## Setup Apache Kafka in Windows 10 using CLI

 - Download the latest version of Apache Kafka from [here](https://kafka.apache.org/downloads).
 - Unzip the file to C drive